leo-editor/leo-editor/leo/doc/importers.md

 ##Recognizing multi-line patterns
 `i.gen_lines` now supports skip counts, in the `skip` ivar.
-These counts allow helpers scan following lines easily.
-Here is the code that does this:
+Skip counts allow pattern matching to be done naturally.
+Without them, pattern matching becomes much more complex.
+The new coding pattern encourages *multi-line* pattern matching.
+This can drastically simplify code.
+The change to `i.gen_lines` is straightforward:

 ```python
     lines = g.splitLines(s)